erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 files.

-Even though there is no continuous development in WRF-Python as it is in the rest of the GeoCAT stack, the package is still maintained strongly with timely responses and bug-fix releases to the issues reported by the user community.
+Even though there is no continuous development in WRF-Python as it is in the rest of the GeoCAT stack, the package is still maintained with timely responses and bug-fix releases to the issues reported by the user community.